USA Weightlifting Certified Sports Performance Coach

-Brent was a late bloomer graduating high school at 6’0 165lbs and was offered a full scholarship to Delgado Junior college in New Orleans to have a few more years developing in size and strength.
+Brent was a late bloomer graduating high school at 6’0 165lbs and was offered a full scholarship to Delgado, Junior college, in New Orleans, to have a few more years developing in size and strength.
 He began the year pitching the opening game of the season.
-In the fourth inning Brent blew out his rotator cuff and immediately had rotator cuff surgery to repair the tear.
+In the fourth inning Brent tore his rotator cuff and immediately had rotator cuff surgery to repair the tear.

 This marked the beginning of Brent’s continuous devotion to the athletics of pitching.
 Brent read every book he could find that would maybe one day allow him to pitch again in college.
 It took two years until he could actually throw a ball off of the mound.
 He then soon discovered that his arm wasn’t going to get any stronger.
 He worked with two well known physical therapists and two well known doctors before they informed him that they could not do anything to help his condition.
-The last Doctor labeled his condition as chronic tendentious.
+The last doctor labeled his condition as chronic tendentious.
 Brent refused to accept this diagnosis and began to seek out the help of a personal trainer and a massage therapist.
 He was lucky enough to train under the supervision of the Olympic Lifting Coach Gayle Hatch’s protege Kurt Hester.
 The first year he spent training with the Olympic lifts his fastball increased six mph.
 What he learned was as he grew stronger, all around, he could throw harder.
-Brent spent countless hours in the weight room building the frame that eventually developed the power to throw a 94 mph fastball.
+Brent spent countless hours in the weight room building the elite frame and continued to study proven scientific research on high velocity pitching mechanics which eventually helped him developed the power and technique to throw a 94 mph fastball.
 This occurred six years later during a Professional Minor League season.

 Through hard work, both physically and mentally, Brent learned the secret to velocity and longevity.
 Not many athletes have the opportunity to start their careers again from the beginning and work their way to the top, with a total understanding of how they did it!